Puppy Starter Pack (5kg)

 Custom made for young dogs

 After the initial weaning period is over, breeders often use a paste to get their young dogs used to eating solid food.
 This is when they feed a weaning paste (up to 6 weeks).
 Our puppy starter packs are designed for the next stage in the dog's development and each portion of food is enriched with vitamins to help fuel their growing bodies.
 As any puppy breeder will tell you, young dogs are often very active and use a great deal of energy, so it's important to make sure they have enough sustenance.
-With Nutriment's raw food products, there's nothing artificial included, so you can have the peace of mind that comes with giving your pets the best available diet.
+With Nutriment's raw food products, there's nothing artificial included, so you can have the peace of mind that comes with giving your dogs the best available diet.

 How Long Should I Use Puppy Starter Packs For?